 You should also distribute the instances of components across different AZs to minimize downtime during ongoing operation, product updates, and platform upgrades.
 For more information about using AZs, see Availability Zones.

-For more information regarding rolling app deployments, see Scaling Instances in TAS for VMs.
+For more information regarding rolling app deployments, see Scaling TAS for VMs.

 The table below provides the instance counts VMware recommends for a high-availability deployment and the minimum instances for a functional deployment: